-Taking account of the above and the level of reserves held, the cash available to the Charity and its subsidiaries to the 31 March 2024 will ensure there is sufficient funding to support the existing commitments including the compliance with the RLO Group banking loan covenants.
+The Trustees have determined that the level of reserves held, the cash available to the Charity and its subsidiaries to the 31 March 2024 will ensure there is sufficient funding to support the existing commitments.
+During the year and following a business review by the Groups lending bank, the need to comply with loan covenants was removed.

-The Trustees have reviewed forecasts to 31 March 2024, and it was concluded that the Charity will be able to meet its liabilities as they fall due over the period.
+The Trustees have reviewed forecasts to 31 December 2024, and it was concluded that the Charity will be able to meet its liabilities as they fall due over the period.

 During 2022-23 a review of RLO's liquidity was undertaken by RLO Group's lending bank.
 This was initiated following a restructure of the finance team and change to the sales invoicing process which resulted in a temporary need for additional working capital.
-The assessment is still ongoing but it is anticipated that there will be no impact on the Group's finances.
+The assessment has been concluded and the Group has been returned to standard banking arrangements.